wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/4-model-driven-app.md

 2. Edit the **Quick Create: Appointment** form.

 ## Update an existing form
-You have entered the edition of the form.
+You have entered the edition mode of the form.
 You can now create a new field that will host the Business card component.

 1. Select **+ Add field**.
 2. Name the field **Business Card** and drag it to your form to add it.